What’s the 31 Day Challenge? Check it out here and join us!

-Included is a cardio DVD and a yoga DVD which is harder than it looks!
+Included is a cardio DVD and a yoga DVD (which is harder than it looks!).
 I like that he focuses on stretching and balance rather than the meditation and eastern religion aspect that many others do.

-Cons – There are a few times he swears.
+Cons – he swears a few times.

-Pros – Even if we have a busy day planned, it’s not hard at all to fit in 10 minutes.
+Pros – Even if we have a busy day planned, it’s not at all hard to fit in 10 minutes.

 Pros – I really appreciated the fact that I didn’t have to worry about music lyrics or immodest attire.
 I love the dancing and like that even the kids could join me (no immodest movements).

-As you can see, we like a lot of variety!
 Join us next week for more weight loss tools we love and use.